Skip to main content

 FlattenSchema

-When you import tables with variant data into Prophecy, they become columns with nested columns, and a variant data type, which is an array of values with more than one data type.
+When you import tables with variant data into Prophecy, you'll see one or more nested columns in your dataset schema.
+These will appear as a variant data type, which is an array of values with more than one data type.
+Variant types can be flattened.
+This data type is specific to Databricks and Snowflake.

 Parameters